ms1450/ms1450.github.io/_posts/2022-09-13-'Her'-and-the-realities-of-Robotics.markdown

 ---
-title: \'Her\' and the realities of Robotics - Impact on Society
+title: The movie 'Her' and the realities of Robotics - Impact on Society
 author: mehul
 date: 2022-09-13 11:51:00
 categories: [Blogging, Opinion]